 In the last 30 to 40 years, the trend has been to offer baby food in a pureed and liquidized consistency.
-If you think about it, you will realise, that this does not make sense.
-Baby food is a relatively new concept and babies should move from the breast to family food, in a suitable texture, not mashed food, but in chunks.
+If you think about it, you will realize that this does not make sense.
+Baby food is a relatively new concept, and babies should move from the breast to family food in a suitable texture, not mashed food, but in chunks.

-Baby Led Weaning is a feeding trend based on babies feeding themselves.
+Baby-Led Weaning is a feeding trend based on babies feeding themselves.
 They will independently pick up pieces of food (under the supervision of an adult) and put them into their mouths.
-In this way, choking is avoided and suffocation caused by forcing the baby to swallow food is also prevented.
-And they are also given the opportunity to practise and learn to eat like adults.
+In this way, choking is avoided, and suffocation caused by forcing the baby to swallow food is also prevented.
+And they are also given the opportunity to practice and learn to eat like adults.

-In the same way, it is not advisable to offer your baby neither natural nor homemade juices.
+In the same way, it is not recommended to give your baby natural or homemade juices.
 You can find out why in this article by the American Academy of Pediatrics.

 6 – How many times a day

 When starting with solids or complementary feeding, which is also sometimes referred to as weaning, it is more than enough to offer your baby food once or twice a day.
-It is also possible, that on some days and for logistical reasons you may forget to feed your baby solids, this happens easily and will stop little by little when your baby will become more interested in food and then it will be your baby who will ask for food.
+It is also possible that on some days and for logistical reasons, you may forget to feed your baby solids; this happens easily and will stop little by little when your baby becomes more interested in food, and then it will be your baby who will ask for food.

 7 – How much

 In the same way that most adults do not keep track of their food intake in grams, it makes no sense to want to feed babies by the gram.
 Only your baby knows the amount of food she or he needs.
 Yes, it may seem strange, but it should always be up to them to regulate the amount they want to eat by themselves.